simulatr/simrel/README.md

 Introduction
 ============

 `Simrel` r-package is a versatile tool for simulation of multivariate linear model data.
 The package consist of four core functions -- `simrel`, `simrel2`, `simrel_m` and `simulatr` for simulation and a plot function `plot.simulatr`.
-As the name suggests, `simrel` function is used for simulating univariate linear model data, `simrel2` simulates bivariate linear model data where user can specify the correlation between two responses with and without given **X**.
+As the name suggests, `simrel` function is used for simulating univariate linear model data, `simrel2` simulates bivariate linear model data where user can spup} knitr::knecify the correlation between two responses with and without given **X**.
 In addition, this function allows users to get responses (**y**) having common relevant components.

 An extension of `simrel2` is `simrel_m`, by which user can simulate multivariate linear model data with multiple responses.
 In this simulation, each response must have exclusive set of predictors and relevant predictors components.
 Following examples will give a clear picture of these functions.
 The forth function `simulatr` wraps around these function and calls them according to what type of data a user is simulating.